Minimum requirements

 Employment contracts in India are generally considered to be ‘unlimited term’ contracts, (i.e. contracts that are valid until termination or superannuation, unless specifically identified as a ‘fixed term’ contract).
 Some of the common provisions included in an employment contract are: i) location, description and title of the job; ii) date of commencement, duration (whether fixed term or unlimited term) and type (whether part-time or full-time) of the job; iii) details of any probationary period; iv) leave entitlement; v) salary details and other benefits; vi) terms governing termination of employment; vii) restrictive covenants; and viii) governing law and dispute resolution.

-As discussed above, it is important to note that for ‘workmen’, some employment terms and certain service conditions can only be changed with 21 days’ prior written notice (for certain States like West Bengal, Telangana and Andhra Pradesh, the above notice requirement is 42 days).
+As discussed above, it is important to note that for ‘workmen’ employees, some employment terms and certain service conditions can only be changed with 21 days’ prior written notice (for certain States like West Bengal, Telangana and Andhra Pradesh, the above notice requirement is 42 days).
 If any workman challenges the proposed changes before the labour courts during this period, it is likely that the said change will be suspended, pending resolution of the dispute by the court.

 Fixed-term/Open-ended Contracts

+Fixed-term employment contracts are permitted in India, as long as the employer is employing the person for a short-term requirement across sectors.
 In the context of fixed-term employment contracts, the Indian judiciary has consistently held that successive fixed-term contracts cannot be used as a substitute for employing the person on a ‘permanent’ or ‘unlimited term’ basis and that fixed-term employment is not to be used in job roles or functions that are permanent in nature, as far as the particular employer or industry is concerned.
 Fixed-term employment contracts may be signed directly between the employer and employee or created through use of a contractor under the provisions of the CLRA.
 Expiry of a fixed term contract will typically not be considered ‘retrenchment’ under the provisions of the ID Act; thus, the compliances pertaining to retrenchment would not have to be undertaken in this case.

-Trial Period
+Probationary Period

 During the probation period, the employer will usually have the right to terminate employment of the probationary employee without providing any notice; however, this would be subject to the stipulations of the concerned S&E legislation as well.
 At the end of the probation period, the employee may be ‘confirmed’ as a permanent employee or dismissed.
-Terms with respect to an employee’s probation period should be adequately captured under his/her employment agreement/appointment letter.
+Terms with respect to an employee’s probation period should be adequately captured under his/her employment contract/appointment letter.

 Notice Period